 Center Console boats are the go-to option for inshore and offshore anglers alike.
 There are a wide variety of models built to fit almost any need or want.

 What’s more is Center Console boats are easily customizable, allowing you to make them into exactly what you want them to be.
 There are smaller models with shallow drafts letting you get into the shallowest water, and larger models with enough weight and power to take you anywhere you want to go.
+Whether you want one with a swim platform or a ski boat for water skiing, you have tons of options.

-With so much variation between boats, if you are looking for the weight it can become a little overwhelming.
+With so much variation between boats, if you are looking for the average weight it can become a little overwhelming.

 So, I’ve done the research on a few models and have the answer for you below.